LDDmarc/GoodWeather/Pods/Target Support Files/Pods-GoodWeather/Pods-GoodWeather-acknowledgements.markdown

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## GoogleMaps

+Copyright 2020 Google

+## GooglePlaces

+Copyright 2020 Google

 ## SDWebImage

-Copyright (c) 2009-2018 Olivier Poitrey rs@dailymotion.com
+Copyright (c) 2009-2020 Olivier Poitrey rs@dailymotion.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal